swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 Click on it.
 Name the pull request and select **Create pull request** to create the pull request.

-#### Visualize the execution of the CI/CD workflow on GitHub
+#### Visualize the execution of the CI/CD pipeline on GitHub

-The pull request opens and automatically starts the workflow `MLOps / train (pull_request)` under the section **Some checks haven’t completed yet**.
+The pull request opens and automatically starts the workflow `MLOps / train (pull_request)` under the **Some checks haven’t completed yet** section.
 You can click on **Details** to see the details.

 Explore the output and try to see how the configuration file shows up in GitHub.

-Once the workflow is done, a new workflow `MLOps / report (pull_request)` is started under the section **Some checks haven’t completed yet**.
+Once the workflow is done, a new workflow `MLOps / report (pull_request)` is started under the **Some checks haven’t completed yet** section.
 You can click on **Details** to see the details.

 Explore the output and try to see how the configuration file shows up in GitHub.

+Once all workflows are successfully executed, the **Some checks haven't completed yet** section should become **All checks have passed**.

 #### Visualize the CML report on GitHub

-When the CI/CD completes, a new comment is added to your pull request.
+When the CI/CD pipeline completes, a new comment is added to your pull request.
+Check the pull request and examine the report made by CML.
+As it uses the evaluation data that was generated with DVC, it can uses it to display all the plots.

 #### Merging the pull request on GitHub

+Once you are satisfied with the model's performance, you can merge the changes.

+Go back to the pull request.
+At the end of the page, select **Merge pull request**.
+Confirm the merge by selecting **Confirm merge**.

+The associated issue will be automatically closed as well.

+You can delete the branch by clicking **Delete branch** to clean up your repository.
+If you ever need to go back to this branch, you can always restore the branch from this menu.

+Congrats!
+You can now iterate on your model while keeping a trace of the improvements made to it.

 {% callout type="note" %}
 Finished?
 Go to the [Switch back to the main branch](#switch-back-to-the-main-branch) step!